 Raw Vegan Thanksgiving Dessert Ideas:

 What Thanksgiving dinner would be complete without pumpkin pie?
-Try this raw food pumpkin pie made from pureed pumpkins and bananas to finish up your raw holiday feast, or, try this raw spiced pear cobbler with nutmeg, cinnamon, and dates.
-Another option is this beautiful fresh cranberry pie, made with a simple buckwheat crust and a date-sweetened cranberry filling.
-You can't go wrong.
+Try this raw spiced pear cobbler with nutmeg, cinnamon, and dates.
 Not feeling traditional?
 Try another one of these raw food dessert recipes.

 More tips for staying raw and keeping the peace at Thanksgiving:

-If you're surrounded my people with a very different diet than yours, it can be a bit difficult to share a holiday table without feeling at least a little bit odd and socially ostracized at best.
-Check out how to eat raw and keep the peace at the holidays for suggestions.
+If you're surrounded by people with a very different diet than yours, it can be a bit difficult to share a holiday table without feeling at least a little bit odd and socially ostracized at best.
+Check out how to be the perfect vegan Thanksgiving guest for suggestions.

 Have a wonderful, healthy and raw Thanksgiving!